 The Different Types Of Stressors And How To Deal With Them

-Stress can be a natural response to changes in our body or environment.
-It often helps us remain aware of our surroundings and survive potentially dangerous situations.
+Stress is a natural response to changes or threats.
+It can help us remain aware of our surroundings and survive potentially dangerous situations.
 However, excess stress can negatively impact our minds and bodies, particularly when we aren't sure why it's happening.

 The sources of stress are known as stressors.
-Learning more about stressors can help you reduce your exposure and adverse reactions to them.
-There are several potential stressors, manifestations of stress, and ways to prevent stress from negatively impacting your life.
+Learning more about stressors may help you reduce your exposure and adverse reactions to them.
+There are several potential stressors, manifestations of stress, and ways to prevent stress from negatively impacting your life, which we’ll cover below.

 Getty/Halfpoint Images